-By raising your organic CTRs and search engagement rates, it won’t matter if someone else ranks above you – since you’ll be getting all of the clicks.
+By raising your organic CTR and search engagement rates, it won’t matter if someone else ranks above you – since you’ll be getting all of the clicks.

 Research has also shown that improved engagement directly leads to higher rankings in Google and other search engines.
-By increasing your rankings, your CTR will naturally improve, leading to a positive cycle of more traffic.
+By increasing your rankings, your click through rate will naturally improve, leading to a positive cycle of more traffic.

-Improving title tags, meta descriptions, schema, power word usage, and testing different variants of your website link can all be incredibly effective at improving your CTR—combine this CTR optimization with a killer website and strong content to ascend in the SERP rankings and drive more traffic to your site.
+Improving title tags, meta descriptions, schema, power word usage, and testing different variants of your website link can all be incredibly effective at improving your click through rate —combine this CTR optimization with a killer website and strong content to ascend in the SERP rankings and drive more traffic to your site.